 To amplify your sourdough baking, and make a move from traditional sourdough bread recipes, why not try a chocolate sourdough baked bread?
 It’s fun, delicious, and quite easy to prepare.
 Slather your chocolate-sliced loaf with any toppings and flavorings you desire.
 Stay tuned for the full recipe!

-Chocolate Sourdough Bread Recipe
+- Chocolate Sourdough Bread FAQs

 - 160g active sourdough starter